cloudmesh-community/fa18-523-57/project-code/README.md

     These are the *mandatory* fields before the instance can be created.
 The instance takes a few minutes to be created and the Azure Portal will notify you once it has been created.

-     These are the *mandatory* fields before the instance can be created.
-The instance takes a few minutes to be created and the Azure Portal will notify you once it has been created.

      We have added a new Azure Deployment Template in the project-code directory that will help automate the instance creation or the *above mentioned two steps*.
 Steps to run the template:
      * Install Azure CLI on your machine ( Any Operating System )
      * ```bash $ cd Azure\ Setup\ Template/ ```